sourcegraph/handbook/content/departments/people-talent/talent/process/opening_a_new_job.md

 ... _Once the Hiring Manager completes the above steps, the Recruiter takes the below actions:_

 ## The Recruiter's actions

+**Pre-Kickoff**
+ - If you are awaiting confirmation on a headcount request, please request a status update through the #finance-talent-collab slack channel.
+ - Make sure that the net new or backfill req is added to our [headcount tracking sheet](https://docs.google.com/spreadsheets/d/12fhIGjoJMtV27BEijThrW_ZSkNW62Xl8bkFZdkDa-lA/edit#gid=1720300630).

 **Step 1**: the Recruiter schedules a 30-minute intake meeting with the Hiring Manager to kick off the search and review the responses to the intake form.
 The intake meeting is intended for the Hiring Manager and the Recruiter to get on the same page about job requirements, the ideal candidate, and the proposed interview process.
 This is a necessary step to ensure initial alignment and set our search up for success.